Logo

 IDA Pro

-IDA Pro screen
+Screenshot 1.
+IDA Pro

 IDA Pro is a convenient and powerful tool for disassembly.
 It has a huge number of instruments that allow you to quickly disassemble a piece of software.
-It can show the function call tree, parse import and export of the executable, and show information about them.
-It can even show the code in C. Also, it supports multiple CPU architectures, so it’s possible to use IDA Pro to reverse engineer code for ARM, AVR, M68k, and many other architectures.
+Itโ€™s also interactive so that you can not only view the code but also edit it.
+For example, you can rename the function and variables, introduce the structures, and apply the structures to both code and data.
+The tool can show the function call tree, parse import and export of the executable, and show information about the executables.
+It can even show the code in C. Also, it supports multiple CPU architectures, so itโ€™s possible to use IDA Pro to reverse engineer code for ARM, AVR, M68k, and many other architectures.

-Radare
+Radare interface

+Screenshot 4.
 Radare

-Radare
+Radare interface

 Windows Sysinternals

 Windows Sysinternals utilities are generally used for management, diagnostics, troubleshooting, and monitoring of the Microsoft Windows environment.
-But they’re also suitable for reverse engineering Windows software.
+But theyโ€™re also suitable for reverse engineering Windows software.

 TCPView is a network sniffer that shows all information about TCP/UDP packets from all processes.
 This tool is useful for reversing network protocols.